mabrobotics/MD80-x-CANdle-Documentation/MD/Communication/canopen/setting_up_new_motor.md

 ## 8. Save

-Write 1 to Save Config 0x2023:1.
+Write 1 to Save Config 0x2023:1, or write the signature 0x65766173 to the standard [Store Parameters](canopen_diagnostics) object 0x1010:1.
+The two do the same thing.
 The drive writes flash and reboots, so expect it to disappear from the bus for a moment.
 Everything up to this point lives in RAM only.

 ## 9. Calibrate